KurtPfeifle/AppImage-manpages/markdown/AppImage-Overview-manpage.md

 Both these are great in so far as they will not download all the bytes for a completely new AppImage version.
 Instead they fetch only the binary "delta" of bytes and patch the previous AppImage to a new one.
 This saves bandwidth, space and time for the end users as well as for the hosting service.

+# Known Caveats

+While an AppImage will never mess with your system libraries, there are known cases where a payload application may try to save its own settings and data files into its own standard location in the invoking user's *$HOME/.config/<application>* directory or similar.
+This can cause un-intentional over-writing of the user's previous settings.
+To avoid such situations, please make use of the *`--appimage-home`* parameter (for details, please see *`man AppImage-Appimage`*).

 # Dog food